About the MMus/MPerf programme in Orchestral Artistry

 Orchestral Artistry is an exciting professional specialism for advanced instrumentalists seeking a career in orchestral playing.
 Part of the Guildhall Artist Masters programme and delivered in association with one of the world’s leading orchestras, the London Symphony Orchestra (LSO) it offers a course of study which is both highly distinctive and ground-breaking in scope, in a context akin to a professional environment.

-Students take part in orchestral repertoire training, audition preparation and practice and coaching sessions with LSO players, as well as LSO rehearsal sit-ins, masterclasses and education and community projects.
+Students take part in orchestral repertoire training, audition preparation/practice and coaching sessions with LSO players, as well as LSO rehearsal sit-ins, masterclasses and education and community projects.

 See our Principal Study pages for further information on instrument-specific tuition and performance opportunities.

 Find out more about the programme from Guildhall students, staff and LSO players, with footage from rehearsals with Sir Simon Rattle, Sir Antonio Pappano and the late Bernard Haitink.

 Programme Focus & Opportunities

 The programme focuses on orchestral training and repertoire, education and outreach, and early career support.
 Individual lessons are led by Guildhall School’s professors, some of whom are LSO members.
 Students receive regular coaching in orchestral sectionals, audition experience, and instrumental classes.